 From those ratios, the three best performing Metros are identified (i.e. those with the largest ratios) and then averaged together.

-is the relative productivity of LGBTQ+ to non-LGBTQ+ entrepreneurs on each subfactor.
-It equals 1 if LGBTQ+ founded companies are as productive as non-LGBTQ+ on that specific factor.
+is the relative productivity of LGBTQ+ to non-LGBTQ+ entrepreneurs for each subfactor.
+It equals 1 if LGBTQ+ founded companies are as productive as non-LGBTQ+ companies for that specific factor.
 If it is 0.5, they perform half as well.
-Our model of achievement gap assumes that the local LGBTQ+ population can meet this same best-in-class productivity ratios in their city.
+Our model of achievement gap assumes that the local LGBTQ+ populations can meet this same best-in-class productivity ratios in their city.

 That BiC ratio is important because we can’t just take the average job creation rate from the top performing city and call it a day.
 Different cities are different, from industries to workforce profiles to access to funding.
 Instead, the SPEII applies the BiC jobs ratio to the average job creation rate by traditional entrepreneurs in a given Metro, implicitly accounting for everything unique about that city–entrepreneurship rates, access to capital, number of universities, and more–and only adjusting for the relative performance of the target population.
 The SPEII assumes every city can achieve this BiC performance ratio.

-is the potential job creation rate for individual local LGBTQ+ entrepreneurs.
+is the potential job creation rate for individual local target population entrepreneurs.

-To compute the achievement gap for an entire Metro, we take the statistically inferred population described above
+To compute the aggregate achievable for an entire Metro, we take the statistically inferred population described above

 and multiply it by our best-in-class model for each sub-factor.
 (Note that the LGBTQ+ entrepreneurship rate correction factor here is also computed using the same best-in-class methodology.)
 The achievable represents the full potential contribution of LGBTQ+ entrepreneurs for each sub-factor, for example